ObjectiveTruth/objectivetruth.github.io/_posts/2014-12-26-ios-swift-vs-android-java.md

 - swift
 - java
 ---
-##In short, I like Swift

-Undoubtedly, a huge improvement over Objective-C(which looks like a nightmare) but I'll focus more on Android Java.
+I like Swift, undoubtedly, a huge improvement over Objective-C (which looks like a nightmare) here's my favorites when compared to Java for Android

 ##Things I like: